What's Next Leading a Thriving Transition

 Get Started

-This program is designed for long-time leaders, defined as those with 15 years or more of experience as an executive director, chief executive officer, or similar leadership position, who are planning to leave their organizations in the next two to five years.
+This program is designed for long-time leaders, defined as those having 15 years or more of experience as an executive director, chief executive officer, or similar leadership position, and who are planning to leave their organizations in the next two to five years.
 Applicants with this background will be prioritized.
-However, we recognize that the need for this program goes beyond long-term leaders and will consider all applications.
+However, we recognize that the need for this program goes beyond long-term leaders and we will consider all applications.

 We highly encourage Black, Indigenous, and people of color (BIPOC) leaders to apply.
-Historically, leadership supports and resources have not been readily available and accessible to BIPOC leaders.
+Historically, leadership support systems and resources have not been readily available and accessible to BIPOC leaders.
 TSNE incorporates a diversity, equity, inclusion, and belonging framework into the What’s Next program that allows us to directly address the unique experiences of BIPOC leaders in the nonprofit sector.